NDSU-Information-Technology/ndsu-web-template/docs/components/generic-content/index.md

 title: Generic Content Component
 ---

-The `generic-content` component is part of the minimal version.

-This component provides a boilerplate template for a basic/generic content.

 ## Basic Usage

 Each component must have the CSS class `generic-content`.
 It is recommended to use the HTML element `section`.
 Under each component, it is **highly recommended** that you have a title.
 You can add title by using either the HTML element `h3`, `h4`, or `h5`.